Firstborn/Craft-CMS-Migration-Manager/README.md

 ## Use
 The Migration Manager can create migrations for the following tasks:
-- adding and updating fields
+- adding and updating:
+    - fields
+    - sections and entry types
+    - categories
-- adding and updating sections
+    - asset sources and transformations
+    - user groups
+    - locales
+    - tags
+    - routes
+    - email settings
-- adding and updating section entry types
+- adding and updating content:
-- updating entry type field layouts (ie adding or removing fields from field tabs)
-- content (entries, categories, globals, users)
+    - entries
+    - categories
+    - globals
+    - users

-To create a migration select the fields and/or sections you wish to migrate and then click the 'Create Migration' button at the bottom of the page.
+To create a migration select the elements you wish to migrate and then click the 'Create Migration' button at the bottom of the page.

 ![Migration Manager](screenshots/create-migration.png)